 Last week I have encountered an unusual situation in my BizTalk Server 2010 production environment… when I was trying to restart BizTalk Host Instance after publishing a small change in one of my applications, one of the host instances got stuck in “Stop pending” state.

-The major problem of this stage is that we cannot perform any kind of operations on it through BizTalk Server Administration Console or Service window
+The major problem of this stage is that we cannot perform any kind of operations on it through the BizTalk Server Administration Console or Service window

-Well, unfortunately, I don’t know exactly why this problem has occurred, but I came across with these posts:
+Well, unfortunately, I don’t know exactly why this problem has occurred, but I came across these posts:

 - FIX: “Error saving map.
-Stored procedure returned non-zero result.” error message when you deploy the BizTalk Server 2010 applications in BizTalk Server 2010 Administration Console.
+Stored procedure returned a non-zero result.” error message when you deploy the BizTalk Server 2010 applications in BizTalk Server 2010 Administration Console.

 - Stuck in a SERVICE_STOP_PENDING state when restarting host instances while deploying an application